 Does it cost anything to port my number?

 In theory, providers can charge a small amount to process porting.
 In practice, however, this does not tend to happen due to competition between carriers.
-However, you should always ask if any fees apply (you may be able to get them waived if you are aware they are there).
+But you should always double check when asking to port – you may be able to get any fees waived.

 Tips for a smooth transition

-- Make sure you do your homework – research which is the best plan for you and what handset you want.
-Check the carrier you wish to use is licensed in your area.
+- Make sure you do your homework – research which is the best plan for you, and (if you’re planning on getting a new device) which phone you’d like to upgrade to.
+Check that the carrier you wish to use is licensed in your area.

 - Look at the coverage provided by your chosen company – a great plan is rendered useless if you can’t get reception when you need it.

-- Check if your current handset is compatible with the new network – most are not, and you will need to get a new phone.
+- Check if your current handset is compatible with the new network – many are not, and you may need to get a new phone.

 - Remember, you are still liable for any remaining debt and/or termination charges with your old provider - porting your number does not mean you can break your contract.